Huotes/CommitMaker/README.md

 While urinating, Chuck Norris is easily capable of welding titanium.

 The original title for Star Wars was 'Skywalker: Texas Ranger'.
 Starring Chuck Norris.

+Some people ask for a Kleenex when they sneeze, Chuck Norris asks for a body bag.